 - Subscriptions and Number of Pods: Be mindful about the number of pods you deploy into a single Microsoft Azure subscription, especially if you plan to have each pod running at a large scale.
 Even though multiple pods can be deployed into a single Microsoft Azure subscription, whether all into one region or spread across multiple regions, Microsoft Azure imposes certain limits within a single subscription.
 Because of those Microsoft Azure limits, deployment of many pods into a single subscription increases the likelihood of hitting those limits.
 Numerous variables, and combinations of those variables, are involved in reaching those limits, such as the number of pods, the number of farms and assignments within each pod, the number of servers within each pod, the number of desktops within each assignment, and so on.
 If you plan to have pods running at a large scale, consider adopting the approach of having multiple subscriptions with those multiple subscriptions under one Microsoft Azure account.
 Microsoft Azure customers can, and often prefer, this approach because it provides some benefits for ongoing management of the subscriptions.
 Using this approach, you would deploy a single pod per subscription, roll up those subscriptions in a single "primary account", and avoid the chances of hitting the Microsoft Azure limits that are imposed on a single subscription.

-- Outbound Internet access is required on the Microsoft Azure Virtual Network (VNet) that is connected to the node's temporary jump box VM and pod manager VM (or plural VMs for the case where high availability is enabled on the pod).
-Proxy-based authentication is supported in this release.
+- Outbound Internet access is required on the Microsoft Azure Virtual Network (VNet) used by the deployment's pod manager VMs.
+Proxy-based authentication is supported for a Horizon Cloud on Microsoft Azure deployment.
 You must provide your proxy details in the pod deployment wizard.
 For pod deployment, specific DNS names must be reachable and specific ports and protocols must be allowed.
-See DNS Requirements for a Horizon Cloud Pod in Microsoft and Related Service Features for the connectivity requirements.
+See First-Gen Tenants - Horizon Cloud on Microsoft Azure Deployments - Host Name Resolution Requirements, DNS Names for the connectivity requirements.

 - Subnet sizing: Expanding the size of the pod's subnets after the pod is deployed is not currently supported.
 As a result, for production environments, you should use subnet sizes that are large enough to accommodate the following requirements: